MicrosoftDocs/power-automate-docs/articles/add-manage-connections.md

 ### Deprecation of the Power Automate Management connector's third-party authentication option

-The [Power Automate Management connector](/connectors/flowmanagement/) authentication option for [third party](/connectors/flowmanagement/#third-party-deprecated) was deprecated in June 2020 and will no longer work after October 1, 2022.
+The [Power Automate Management connector](/connectors/flowmanagement/) authentication option of [third party](/connectors/flowmanagement/#third-party-deprecated) was deprecated in June 2020 and will no longer work after October 1, 2022.

 Follow these steps to replace third party authentication connections.